zachartmann/Tutorial10_Group-1/Report.md

 ![Image of Travel Company Activity Diagram (Inbound Call)](./diagrams/ActivityDiagram-InboundCall.png)

 ## **Class Diagram**
 This diagram represents the structure of the classes involved in the wider system.
-It displays their attribuets and methods as well as the relationships that are between them, such as below:
+It displays their attributes and methods as well as the relationships that are between them, such as below:
 ![Image of Class Diagram](./diagrams/ClassDiagram.png)

 ## **Collaboration Diagrams**